About Ken Henke

 “A great photograph is one that fully expresses what one feels, in the deepest sense, about what is being photographed and is, thereby, a true manifestation of what one feels about life in its entirety.” -Ansel Adams

-Living in Colorado, provides me an excellent launching point for a variety of photographic opportunities for nature imagery.
+Living in Washington state provides me an excellent launching point for a variety of photographic opportunities for nature imagery.
 I don’t limit my photography to just this region or just certain subjects as I find inspiring scenes or subjects from local areas to locations throughout the country.

 As good as digital camera technology is today, images viewed, even out of the best cameras, often don’t replicate a scene as experienced through the eyes of the photographer.
 Our complex senses take into account a wide range stimulus to provide the basis for our interpretation of a scene.
 Light, shape, texture, tonality, and color all contribute to what stimulates our emotion from viewing an image.
 Although the photographer can relate those stimuli back to time the image was taken, recreating those details is paramount to recreating the experience for others.
 To provide the best viewing experience, I spend the time necessary post processing each image.
 The digital darkroom of today has a variety of software tools available to fine tune an image to better represent the actual experience and emotion felt at the time.